Iyed-Rb/Problem-Solving/LeetCode/50 SQL/12-Students and Examinations.md

    order by  S.student_id, S.student_name, S1.subject_name
 ```

-Approach 2: Without Subquery
+### Approach 2: Without Subquery
-Students and Subjects Tables Are Enough to generate all Cases via Cross Join
+Students and Subjects Tables Are Enough to generate all Cases via Cross Join.
 For each (student, subject) pair we attach matching Examinations rows.
-If there are matching exam rows, the LEFT JOIN produces one output row per matching exam
+If there are matching exam rows, the LEFT JOIN produces one output row per matching exam.
 (so duplicates appear if a student has multiple exam records for the same subject).
 If there are no matches, the join produces a single row with all e.* = NULL.
 ```sql